YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ---------------

 Mojito applications consist of many structured files, so having a tool to find syntax errors is very important.
-The lint command us JSLint to do a static code analysis and writes output to text files as well as the HTML file ``jslint.html``.
+The ``lint`` command uses JSLint to do a static code analysis and then writes output to text files as well as the HTML file ``jslint.html``.

-You can use the lint command at the framework, application, and mojit levels.
+You can use the ``lint`` command at the framework, application, and mojit levels.
 We'll focus on the application and mojit levels because you'll be using them as you work towards creating the dashboard application.